fstream/fstream/src/main/vagrant/README.md

 - Install Vagrant and VirtualBox http://www.sourabhbajaj.com/mac-setup/Vagrant/README.html
 - Install Ansible https://devopsu.com/guides/ansible-mac-osx.html

-*Note*: It is important that you _not_ install the external [`vagrant-anisble`](https://github.com/dsander/vagrant-ansible) plugin as this is deprecated and is already bundled with recent versions of Vagrant.
-Doing so may result in `python` Ansible class loading issues.

 Provisioning
 ---
 To create and provision the VM, clone the project, navigate to the `vagrant` directory and issue [`vagrant up`](http://docs.vagrantup.com/v2/cli/up.html):